 - You also have rights in relation to “automated decision making”.
 WaterAid does not currently undertake this activity, which involves complex computerised processes which produce legal effects.

-If you want to enforce any of these rights in respect to your personal information, please contact: The Data Protection Officer, WaterAid, 47-49 Durham Street, London SE11 5JD or email [email protected]
+If you want to enforce any of these rights in respect to your personal information, please contact: The Data Protection Officer, WaterAid, 6th floor, 20 Canada Square, London E14 5NN or email [email protected]

 Please be aware that the above descriptions are necessarily brief and non-legal.
 You may only exercise some of these rights in limited circumstances and for more information on these rights please read the relevant guidance issued by the ICO, the regulatory body in the UK for data privacy.